ubuntu/authd/docs/howto/index.md

 # How-to guides

+These guides walk you through key operations you can perform with authd.

 ## Installation and configuration

-Install authd and identity brokers then configure them for your cloud identity provider.
+Installation of the authd daemon and an identity broker is required to support authentication of Ubuntu devices, with various options available for configuring authentication behavior and user management:

 ```{toctree}
 :titlesonly: